 As the capital of the United Kingdom, London has a handful of regional and international airports.
-Heathrow International Airport (LRH) is the major and the biggest airport that serves London.
+Heathrow International Airport LHR is the major and the biggest airport that serves London.

 It is one of world’s busiest airports, and Terminal 5 operates mainly intercontinental flights.

-And the good news for Priority Pass holders – you have a choice of which Heathrow Priority Pass lounge you want to visit – the Aspire Lounge and Spa, and Plaza Premium.
+And the good news for Priority Pass holders – you have a choice of which Heathrow Priority Pass lounge you want to visit – Heathrow Aspire the Lounge at LHR T5.

 There are also several lounges operated by the airlines.
 Here is our review of Aspire Lounge and Spa at London Heathrow Terminal 5.

-The Aspire Airport Lounge operates two separate lounges within Heathrow Airport, the other in Terminal 3, which is mainly for international flights within the European Union.
+The Aspire Airport Lounge operates two separate lounges within Heathrow Airport.
+In Terminal 3, the Club Aspire Lounge serves mainly for international flights within the European Union.

 Transferring between Heathrow’s main terminals can be a hassle and takes a long time, so it is not advisable to do so.